eclipse-archived/smarthome-packaging-sample/README.md

 # Customizing the distribution

-## Concierge configuration with XARGS file
+## Concierge configuration with xargs file
 The .xargs file can contain both runtime properties for configuring the framework, as well as a set of framework commands.
 Properties are declared as `-Dkey=value`.
 The following commands are allowed:

 * `-install <bundle URL> `: installs a bundle from a given bundle URL